biggybass/acoustics-and-psychoacoustics/topics/ear.md

 #### Overview

 - Acoustic energy, vibrations in a medium, cause a flow of energy which will eventually arrive at our ear where those disturbances are translated into electrical signals.
 These are sent to the brain where they are then perceived as sound.
-- So, the ear itself can be seen as a form of an energy converter: acoustic energy (sound waves) -> mechanical energy -> electrical energy
+- So, the ear itself can be seen as a form of energy converter: acoustic energy (sound waves) -> mechanical energy -> electrical energy
 - The brain interprets the electrical energy as sound